 References to emergency information services shall be provided.
-If an official advisory body exists (this may be the body responsible for receiving information relating to health referred to in Article 45 of Regulation (EC) No 1272/2008, its telephone number shall be given and can suffice.
-If any restrictions apply, such as hours of operation, or if there are limits on specific types of information provided, this shall be clearly stated.
+If an official advisory body exists in the Member State where the substance or mixture is placed on the market (this may be the body responsible for receiving information relating to health referred to in Article 45 of Regulation (EC) No 1272/2008), its telephone number shall be given and can suffice.
+If availability of such services is limited for any reasons, such as hours of operation, or if there are limits on specific types of information provided, this shall be clearly stated.